Illuminate your digital realm with

-Alleviate digitally strained sight, increase mental focus, regenerate optic cells, prolong productivity and exalt creativity.
+Introducing the only incandescent backlit monitor, alleviates digitally strained sight, increases mental focus, regenerates optic cells, prolongs productivity and exalts creativity.

 – The Tao